The most interesting facts about Samoa, from jumping back and forth over the International Dateline to the origins of tattoos.

 11. In 2011, Samoa (along with Tokelau) jumped forward one day and skipped December 30th.
 By moving to the west of the International Date Line, Samoa would be just one hour ahead of New Zealand and only three hours ahead of eastern Australia, rather than nearly a day behind both.

 12. As such, Samoa is only 164km and a 30-minute flight away from “yesterday”.
-Despite only a short distance separating Samoa from its closest neighbour, American Samoa, the countries are on either side of the International Dateline.
+Despite only a short distance separating Samoa from its closest neighbor, American Samoa, the countries are on either side of the International Dateline.
 This also means Samoa celebrates the new year a whole day earlier than American Samoa.

 13. Oddly, this wasn’t the first time Samoa had changed their calendar.
 In 1892, the country did the opposite and shifted to the east side of the dateline.
 As such, Samoa celebrated 4th July – US independence day – twice.

-14. There is a “third gender” in Samoa known as fa’afafine which translates as “in the manner of a woman” and has long been recognised and accepted in Samoan culture.
+14. There is a “third gender” in Samoa known as fa’afafine which translates as “in the manner of a woman” and has long been recognized and accepted in Samoan culture.
 Genetically male, fa’afafine live as women and are taught the traditional duties of Samoan women.

 16. Scottish author, Robert Louis Stevenson, most noted for Treasure Island (1881) and The Strange Case of Dr. Jekyll and Mr. Hyde (1886), lived in Samoa from 1890 to his death in 1894.
 His home is now a museum.